h-joo/leetcodestudy/README.md

 # Target audience and reasoning

-The problem selection is tailored to be challenging for university students in their undergraduate degree which might not be as fluent as a full time software engineer, but still have basic understanding in data structure and algorithms and also have some amount of coding experience in a programming language.
+The problem selection and the group study structure is tailored to be challenging for university students in their undergraduate degree which might ot be as fluent as a full time software engineer, but still have basic understanding in data structure and algorithms and also have a solid coding experience in at least one programming language.

 The situation might be different between regions, but I feel the education system at least in South Korea and Germany which I have experienced,